 Mourning Our Sin – A Lesson from King David

-In my last post I wrote about mourning our sin.
+In my an earlier post I wrote about mourning our sin.
 This type of mourning is living with sensitivity to our sinful actions that break God’s heart, and then responding with godly sorrow.

 If you need some instruction on what this kind of mourning might look like, I suggest reading all of Psalm 51.
 Look at just a portion of what King David said after he realized his terrible sin: